TEFL Toulouse FAQ

 3How much is the TEFL course?

-In 2022 the price is 1600 euros all included.
-You’ll need about an extra 500+euros for accommodation and money to live on for the 4 weeks.
+In 2024 the price is 1900 euros all included.
+That means no VAT, no “exam fees” (there is no final exam anyway) You’ll need about an extra 500 or so euros for accommodation and money to live on for the 4 weeks.
 The cost of living in Toulouse is about the same as in a medium sized city the UK or US, perhaps cheaper.
-Wine and restaurants are cheap, fruit and veg can be pricier.
+Wine, cafes and restaurants are cheap compared to the UK and you don’t tip a single cent in France – unless you want to seem like a tourist!

 4Are there teaching jobs in France and Toulouse?

-Yes, and you would be surprised how many of our trainees aren’t looking to work in Toulouse itself, so the city is far from saturated with teachers.
+Language schools locally and nationally are always looking for teachers for both year round work and summer camps.
 Jobs are coming in all the time, and we forward them to ex-trainees who tell us that they are looking for work, or tweet them, or put them on our facebook page.
-Just let us know (even 5 years after you graduate with us) that you are looking for work in any city / country, and we will help.
+Just let us know (even 10 years after you graduate with us) that you are looking for work in any city / country, and we will help.
+It’s part of our job to give you lifetime support.

 As there is continual assessment, you will be informed early on if your work is not reaching the required standard, so you can make adjustments.
-If you struggle with the teaching aspect there is sometimes the possibility of arranging further teaching practices post course, but this is at our discretion, and further fees are incurred so try to avoid this.
+If you struggle with the teaching aspect there is sometimes the possibility of arranging further teaching practices post course.
 We are very supportive throughout.

 6How does the teaching practice part of a TEFL course work?